Initial vs Diagnostic Assessments: What's the difference?

 I must admit, I still get confused between initial and diagnostic assessment.
-If diagnostic assessment is carried out at the beginning of a programme or session, then is not classed as initial assessment?
+If diagnostic assessment is carried out at the beginning of a programme or session, then why is it not classed as initial assessment?

 I'll attempt here to differentiate between the two from my perspective.
 I see initial assessment as finding out about the learner as an individual, and diagnostic assessment as finding out their current level of skills, knowledge and understanding towards a particular subject.